Chocrates/improved-spoon/README.md

 # improved-spoon
-THis is the improved spoon project, forks not allowed.
+This is the improved spoon project, forks not allowed.